Spray Foam Removal Cost

 What Is a Spray Foam Removal Certificate?

-This certificate proves the foam has been professionally removed and should consist of the contractor's credentials, work details, and confirmation that ventilation has been restored.
+This is proper certification that proves the foam has been professionally removed and should consist of the contractor's credentials, work details, and confirmation that ventilation has been restored.
 It must also state that the roof space is accessible for inspection and meets current building standards.

 Will Spray Foam Removal Solve Mortgage Issues?